 The world awaits.

 I didn't really begin traveling until 1992.
 Shockingly, my first time on a plane was in that year when I was 19 years old...to Italy. 😳 Being a Florida native, all of my previous trips had been done in a car mainly around the southeastern United States.
-I never thought I'd become a well-traveled person, but now — almost 30 years later — I have seen many incredible places all over this world and I am eternally grateful for the experiences.
+I never thought I'd become a well-traveled person, but now — more than 30 years later — I have seen many incredible places all over this world and I am eternally grateful for the experiences.

 If I start with the United States, I've had the fortune of visiting a large portion of the country, for both personal and professional reasons.
 I've been to most major cities and have lived in three of them: Orlando, Dallas, and Atlanta.
 From 1992 through 2011 I managed to tick many large-city travel destinations off the list, including Tampa, Miami, Charlotte, Nashville, Washington DC, New York City, Boston, Chicago, Indianapolis, Houston, Austin, Denver, Phoenix, San Diego, San Francisco, Los Angeles, Las Vegas, Salt Lake City, Portland, and Seattle.
 I fell so in love with the Pacific Northwest that at one stage I seriously considered moving there.
 But alas, destiny had other plans.